Sicótico: 4-year-old season

 He would return to the Dominican Republic where he would continue to show off his near invincibility by setting a track record for 6 furlongs with a 1:09 1/5.
 He then went on to get repeat wins in the Clásico Restauración and the Clásico Presidente Constitucional.
 He then set a second track record that year at 1 3⁄16 miles with a 1:56 1/5.
 By the end of his campaign in the Dominican Republic, he had stretched his winning streak to 24 straight victories.
-Which to this day is the 6th greatest winning streak in the history of horse racing and the second greatest winning streak of the 21st century only beaten by Winx.
+Which to this day is the 11th greatest winning streak in the history of horse racing and is tied for the third greatest winning streak of the 21st century with New Caledonia's Ivor Hill only beaten by Winx and Black Cavier.
 He would make his final career start in the Copa Confraternidad del Caribe a race the Dominican Republic had only won once in 1995.
 Arrangements were made for Joel Rosario to ride Sicótico again but commitments that were presented to him could not be specified.
-The decision was made for the Puerto Rican rider Jesús Manuel Ríos to be his rider in the 10 furlongs race.
+The decision was made for the Puerto Rican rider Jesús Manuel Ríos to be his rider in the 10 furlong race.
 Sicótico would play the role of stalker staying in third turning for the home stretch he could only get a slim lead as Soy Conquistador outfought him in the stretch and opened up a lead while Sicótico simply didn't have anything left fading to fifth for what would be his final start.